cameraui/sdk/go/docs/api/manager.md

 	func (nm *NotificationManager) Publish(n *Notification) error

 Publish sends a notification to the host for fan\-out to every installed Notifier\-plugin and the in\-app UI.
-Fire\-and\-forget: errors marshalling the payload or transmitting on NATS are returned, but the host's downstream processing \(recipient resolve, notifier delivery\) is async and failures there never propagate back here.
+Fire\-and\-forget: marshalling/transport errors are returned, but downstream delivery is async and failures there never propagate back here.

-The plugin's contract MUST declare CapabilityPublishNotifications; otherwise the host drops the notification and logs an error.
+The plugin's contract MUST declare CapabilityPublishNotifications; otherwise the host drops the notification.

 Example: